Padma Bank: History

 Padma Bank failed to return 170 million taka fixed deposits to Bangladesh Inland Water Transport Authority Employees’ Pension Fund.
 The Bank also owes money to 18 government organizations such as the Bangladesh Telecommunication Regulatory Commission, Bangladesh Power Development Board, Bangladesh Climate Trust Fund, Bangladesh Petroleum Corporation, Chittagong Port Authority, Jiban Bima Corporation, Mongla Port Authority, Petrobangla, and Sonali Bank.
 Bangladesh Textile Mills Corporation successfully recovered its deposits with the bank.

 For Justice Surendra Kumar Sinha and 10 others were indicted on 13 August 2020 over the embezzlement case by Special Judge of Court-4 of Dhaka, Judge Shaikh Nazmul Alam.

-Muhiuddin Khan Alamgir denied allegations of embezzlement from his bank following reports by from media organisations.
+Muhiuddin Khan Alamgir denied allegations of embezzlement from his bank following reports by media organisations.
 He also denied reports that he charged commissions on loans from The Farmers Bank Limited.

 Padma Bank requested Bangladesh Bank waive a 1.44 billion taka fine it imposed on the bank for failure to maintain the required cash reserve ratio and statutory liquidity ratio in December 2020.
 Bangladesh Bank waived 890 million taka from the fine.

 Bangladesh Securities and Exchange Commission initiated an investigation of Padma Bank Limited following allegations that the bank Chairman Chowdhury Nafeez Sarafat had misused 1 billion taka from the bank by former bank chairperson Mohiuddin Khan Alamgir.

 In March 2024, The EXIM Bank and Padma Bank signed a MoU at the Bangladesh Bank (BB) headquarters, under which the EXIM Bank will 'take over' the Padma Bank.
 It is learnt that after the merger it will operate under the name EXIM Bank.
 However on 24 December 2024, EXIM Bank and Padma Bank called off planned merger.